lpolovets/lpolovets.github.io/one-pager/index.md

 - Spiky founders -- are you top 1% or even top 0.01% in something that you do?
 - Founder/market fit -- the more esoteric and challenging the sector you're in, the more we like to see past experience with the sector and with your target customers.
-- Deliberate decision making -- we love founders that have navigated the [idea maze](https://cdixon.org/2013/08/04/the-idea-maze) and can articulate the reasoning behind major strategic decisions they've made.
+- Deliberate decision making -- we love founders that have navigated the [idea maze](https://cdixon.org/2013/08/04/the-idea-maze){:target="_blank" rel="noopener"} and can articulate the reasoning behind major strategic decisions they've made.
 - Not overly capital intensive -- the less capital you need to get your product into customers' hands, the more of a fit we will be.

 ## Ethics